-- Data Integrity: The "Eligible" decision from the AUS is based on valid and verified inputs to the decision engine. - Documentation: The DU/LP decision (final AUS report) is present in the file and all approval conditions related to the AUS decision are satisfied - Comprehensive Credit Assessment: A prudent comprehensive credit assessment is completed considering all factors relevant to the granting of credit.
-This includes agency credit eligibility criteria not evaluated by the AUS and National MI credit requirements. - General Eligibility Requirements: Meets National MI' requirements including: - " No interest-only, negative amortization, or pay option ARMs - " No seasoned loans - " Eligible residents (U.S. citizens, permanent residents or non-permanent residents with permission to work in the U.S. who do not have diplomatic immunity) - " Acceptable traditional U.S. credit history - " Cash-on-hand and sweat equity not relied upon for approval - " Special approvals obtained for certain loans including wholesale, construction to permanent, and renovation.
+- Data Integrity: The "Eligible" decision (and in some cases "Ineligible" decision) from the AUS is based on valid and verified inputs to the decision engine. - Documentation: The DU/LP decision (final AUS report) is present in the file and all approval conditions related to the AUS decision are satisfied - Comprehensive Credit Assessment: A prudent comprehensive credit assessment is completed considering all factors relevant to the granting of credit.
+This includes agency credit eligibility criteria not evaluated by the AUS and National MI credit requirements. - General Eligibility Requirements: Meets National MI' requirements including: - " No interest-only, negative amortization, or pay option ARMs - " No seasoned loans - " Eligible residents (U.S. citizens, permanent residents or non-permanent residents with permission to work in the U.S. who do not have diplomatic immunity) - " Acceptable U.S. credit history - " Cash-on-hand and sweat equity not relied upon for approval - " Special approval obtained for wholesale.
 Non-arm's length transactions require non-delegated approval. - Credit Overlays: National MI's credit overlays are included in the attached product matrix.
 Overlays establish minimum requirements according to National MI policy if the agency has a more restrictive policy requirement, the more restrictive agency requirement must be met. - " Product Eligibility Matrix Conforming and Conforming High Balance Loans